isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 It will not be obvious to a caller that the meaning of two calls of `rnd(7.2)` might give different results.

+##### Exception

-**Exception**: Sometimes we control the details of a set of operations by an environment variable, e.g., normal vs. verbose output or debug vs. optimized.
+Sometimes we control the details of a set of operations by an environment variable, e.g., normal vs. verbose output or debug vs. optimized.
 The use of a non-local control is potentially confusing, but controls only implementation details of otherwise fixed semantics.

 ##### Example, bad